lucyrose93/node-shell-workshop/lesson-1.md

 A shell script is a program designed to be run by the Unix shell.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.

 You've likely come across some typical shell commands already.
-Have you used `cat`, `ls`, or `grep` in your terminal before?
-To start off today, you're going to implement your own version of the `cat` command using javascript.
+Have you used `cat` or `ls` in your terminal before?
+Today you're going to implement your own version of these commands using javascript!

 From your terminal if you want to execute a javascript program you've written you can use the following command: